HeyAlex/CornerSheet/README.md

 ![](/raw/behavior_states_sample.png)

-There are following api that can be used on CornerSheet Behavior:
+There are following api that can be used on `CornerSheetBehavior`:
 ```kotlin
 behavior.expandingRatio = 0.5f
 behavior.horizontalState = CornerSheetBehavior.STATE_EXPANDED